qmacro/qmacro.github.io/src/posts/2023-01-02-im-moving-onto-a-narrowboat.md

 ## Where things are right now

 The steelwork is done.
 During the construction, which was at JSR Boats' facility near Northampton, I got a chance to visit and document the progress in photos.
-In addition, Mark, from The Fitout Pontoon, kept me updated with further photos too.
+In addition, Mark kept me updated with further photos too.

 Before I bring this first post to an end, I'll share some of those early pictures.